neurodsp-tools/neurodsp/doc/api.rst

 Rhythm Analyses
 ---------------

-Functions and utilities in the :mod:`rhythm` module, for finding and analyzing rhythmic and recurring patterns in time series.
+Functions and utilities in the ``rhythm`` module, for finding and analyzing rhythmic and recurring patterns in time series.

 Sliding Window Matching
 ~~~~~~~~~~~~~~~~~~~~~~~